gr82morozr/codereview/README.md

 # Load External JSON Configuration
 # -----------------------
 def load_config():
-    """
-    Loads configuration from an external JSON file.
-    The JSON filename is provided as the first command-line argument if it ends with ".json", otherwise "config.json" in the current directory is used.
-    Returns a configuration dictionary with keys in uppercase.
-    """
     config_file = "config.json"
     if len(sys.argv) > 1 and sys.argv[1].lower().endswith(".json"):
         config_file = sys.argv[1]